wearealive5/n8n-nodes-alive5/README.md

 ## Operations

 - **Send SMS**
-  - Send SMS messages via alive5 API
+  - Send SMS messages via Alive5 API
-  - Dynamically select a channel with a valid phone number
+  - Dynamically select a Channel with a valid phone number
-  - Dynamically select an agent (user) from the selected channel
+  - Dynamically select a User (Admin or Agent) from the selected Channel

 ## Credentials

 The node requires the following credentials:

-- **alive5 API**
+- **Alive5 API**
-  - API Key: Your alive5 API key
+  - API Key: Your Alive5 API key

 ## Compatibility